-Visualization of time-series changes in 3D reconstruction of cultural heritage buildings Investigating the degree of deterioration, damage, renovation, or alteration of cultural heritage buildings over time is an important issue.
+Visualization of time-series changes in 3D reconstruction of cultural heritage buildings of cultural heritage buildings over time is an important issue.
 Continual image capturing from one viewpoint over a long period of time is impractical.
 In this research, by using a selfencoder (auto-encoder) and guided matching, we succeeded in precisely visualizing timeseries changes by accurately aligning past and present images of the target building.